TetraxZ/BfBB-Practice-Mod/README.md

 -having all warps unlocked and both abilities at the start

--triggers for boss fights and key areas are visible
+-visuals for boss fights skips and key tricks are visible

 -the ability to reset levels back into an almost-original state